 The next subscale of the BASC-2 used in the study was on children’s Relations with Parents (Reynolds & Kamphaus, 2004).
 This was a 9-item measure that assessed children’s perceived relationship with their parents.
 Sample items included “My mother and father help me if I ask them to”, and “My parents are easy to talk to”.
 Items were answered on a Likert-type response format on a 1 (never) to 4 (always) scale.
 Higher scores indicated that the children a more positive relation with their parents.
-The sum of these responses provided levels of positive relations with parents (alpha=.82).
+The sum of these responses provided levels of positive relations with parents (alpha=.82√).
 This measure provided quantitative data on perceived child relations with parents.

-Parent involvement motives were measured from the Parent Survey (Newland, Chen, & Coyl-Shepherd, 2013).
+Parent involvement motives were measured from the xParent Survey (9Newland, Chen, & Coyl-Shepherd, 2013).
 This was a 6-item measure that assessed motives for parental involvement.
 Sample items include the phrase “I am motivated to read with my child…’to feel close with my child’ and ‘because it’s fun or enjoyable’”.
 Items were answered in a Likert-type response format on a 0 (not at all) to 4 (very much).
 Higher scores indicated higher motives for involvement with children.
-The sum of these responses provided levels of involvement motives for each parent (Fathers’ alpha=.76 & Mothers’ alpha=.84).
+The sum of these responses provided levels of involvement motives for each parent (Fathers’ alpha=.76√, Mothers’ alpha=.84√).
 This measure provided quantitative data on involvement motives for both mothers and fathers.

-The Leisure Activities subscale from the codebook measured parent activity time spent with their children (Cabrera, Shannon, Vogel, Tamis LeMonda, Ryan, Brooks Gunn, et al., 2004).
+The Leisure Activities subscale from the codebook measured parent activity time spent with their children (10 Cabrera, Shannon, Vogel, Tamis LeMonda, Ryan, Brooks Gunn, et al., 2004).
 This was a 15-item Likert-type response format from 1(rarely) to 5 (4+ times a week).
 Sample items include “Read together”, and “Play board games”.
 Higher scores from this measure indicated higher levels of activity time between parents and children per week.
-The responses to each item were summed to provide leisure activity levels between parents and children (Fathers’ alpha=.84 & Mothers’ alpha=.83).
+The responses to each item were summed to provide leisure activity levels between parents and children (Fathers’ alpha=.84√, Mothers’ alpha=.83√).
 This measure provided quantitative data on leisure activities.

 Parents were also given a 14-item demographic survey.
 Sample items from the survey include child’s age, grade in school, and ethnicity.
 The survey also allows for parents to provide their age, their relationship with the child (biological parent, adopted parent, step-parent, etc.), and their level of education.
 This survey provided qualitative data about the families involved in the study.